 - Problem Aware - They recognize the problem but don’t know solutions exist

-- Solution Aware - They know solutions exist but don’t know about your specific offering
+- Solution Aware - They know solutions exist but haven’t found yours

-- Product Aware - They know about your product but aren’t convinced it’s right for them
+- Product Aware - They know your product but aren’t convinced it fits

-- Most Aware - They’re ready to buy but need the final push
+- Most Aware - They’re ready to buy and need the final nudge

 Level 1: Unaware Prospects - The Hidden Goldmine

-Unaware prospects represent the largest portion of your addressable market, yet they’re the most challenging to identify and engage.
-These are companies that haven’t yet recognized they have a problem your solution could solve.
+Unaware prospects are the largest slice of your addressable market, and the hardest to engage.
+These are companies that haven’t recognized a problem your solution could fix.

 Identifying Unaware Prospects

-- Companies in rapid growth phases who haven’t scaled their processes
+- Companies in fast growth who haven’t scaled their processes to match

-- Recent funding rounds (check our guide on fundraising as an intent signal)
+- Recent funding rounds (see the guide on fundraising as an intent signal)

 - Expansion into new markets or product lines